It's corn maze season in Colorado and here are seven to check out.

 *Anderson Farm corn maze

-Anderson Farm claims its corn maze, opening for the year on September 20, is Colorado's longest-running corn maze.
-It's 30 acres in size, with more than eight miles of trails.
+The Anderson Farm corn maze is 30 acres, with more than eight miles of trails.

 In addition to just exploring the maze, Anderson Farm has several fun games for the visitors.
 There are six checkpoints hidden in each of the three larger sections of the maze, totaling 18 checkpoints.
 There is a crime/farm scene investigation and more.

-Admission during weekdays begins at $10 and goes up to $14 on weekends.
-Admission for Terror in the Corn ranges from $22 to $25, depending on the night.
+Admission during weekdays begins at $10 but ranges to $16 for the daytime maze and fall festival events.
+Weekday admission for Terror in the Corn starts at $22 and raises to $25.
 Learn more on Anderson Farm's website.

 Harvest Farm, Wellington

-Harvest Farm in northern Colorado is hosting its 15th Annual Fall Festival & Corn Maze beginning on September 30.
+Harvest Farm in northern Colorado is hosting its 14th Annual Fall Festival & Corn Maze.

-In addition to the corn maze, visitors can enjoy hay wagon rides, a petting zoo, an obstacle course, a playground, pig races and more.
+In addition to the corn maze, visitors can enjoy hay wagon rides, a petting zoo, an obstacle course, a playground, a bouldering wall and more.

 *Denver Botanic Gardens at Chatfield Farms

-There are multiple maze experiences available at the Denver Botanic Gardens at Chatfield Farms, starting September 15: the main 7-acre corn maze, a mini maze for kids under 10 and a Corn Stalkers Haunted Maze.
+There are three mazes at the Denver Botanic Gardens at Chatfield Farms -- the main 8-acre corn maze, a mini maze for kids under 10 and an "after dark corn maze."

 Get hours, directions and more information on the Denver Botanic Gardens' website.